kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### Docker config Secrets

-You **MUST** use one of the following `type` values to create a Secret to store the credentials for accessing a container image registry:
+If you are creating a Secret to store credentials for accessing a container image registry, you must use one of the following `type` values for that Secret:

 - `kubernetes.io/dockercfg`
 - `kubernetes.io/dockerconfigjson`